-This country is very budget-friendly that gives backpackers the ultimate experience of nature.
+This country is very budget-friendly, which gives backpackers the ultimate experience of nature.

 The best time to travel to Kyrgyzstan would be in the summer season.
 But again, winter is also an excellent time to visit the mountains and go for a ski.

 The first on the list of your natural ride should be Arslanbob.
-It is an Uzbek village situated upon the mountains, which is known for having the largest walnut forest in the world.
+It is an Uzbek village situated upon the mountains, known for having the largest walnut forest in the world.

 While you are in Arslanbob, you have to experience living in a community-based homestay or, as they called it, ‘Yurts.’
 This way, you’ll feel closer to their culture as well.

 For adventure, hike around the foothills of Peak Lenin.
 The views will take away all the tiredness and turn it into joy.